 Category Archives: High Conflict Divorce | Eileen Coen, JD Mediation

+Is divorce stress making you sick?
 If you’re in the midst of a separation or divorce, you’re probably no stranger to stress — but did you know that the higher conflict your divorce is, the more it puts your health at risk?
-This Psychology Today article is not new — but it offers a useful tool for recognizing hidden stress… Read More »
+This Psychology Today article is not new — but it offers a… Read More »

-Mediating a high conflict divorce.
-Sometimes people assume that the only way to handle their divorce with a high conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
+Mediating a high-conflict divorce.
+Sometimes people assume that the only way to handle their divorce with a high-conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
 Statistically, this approach leads to increased conflict and less satisfaction with the results.
-There are also enormous financial and emotional costs,… Read More »
+There are also enormous financial and emotional costs, which can… Read More »

 Divorce is one of life’s major traumas.
 On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after the death of a spouse.
 At the same time, the trauma of divorce usually goes hand-in-hand with other stressors on the scale, ranging from moving out of the family home to facing… Read More »